vpayno/pysay/README.md

 Once it's feature complete, I might treat it as an archived project and only play with dependency update related maintenance.

+## uv

+Switched from `pdm` to `uv` to make working with the project using `uv2nix` easier.

+### uv tool install

+The `uv tool install` command creates a private virtual environment for the program you are installing.
+Unfortunately it doesn't also bundle in a Python interpreter so it's still better to use `nix`.

 ## devbox shell

 Added a `devbox` shell for development.